 - The race organization reserves the right to refuse entry to any team with a name it deems offensive or inappropriate.

-- The top three teams in each category in the Red division will receive awards.
+- The top three teams in each category in the Red division will receive an award.

-- The top three teams in each category in the Blue division will receive awards.
+- The top three teams in each category in the Blue division will receive an award.

 - Winning teams are determined once the official results of the Bank of America Chicago Marathon are announced.